Timeline

 Replace

-When replacing, press y to confirm the replacement, n to skip the current replacement, and! to replace all.
+During replacement, press y to confirm the replacement, n to skip the replacement at this point, and ! to replace all

 Find a file

-This command saves the text in Emacs to a file.
-When saving a file for the first time, Emacs will rename the original file for backup.
+This command stores the text in Emacs into a file.
+When saving for the first time, Emacs renames the original file for backup.
 The renaming rule is usually to add a “~” character after the original file name.
-You can turn off this feature.
+This feature can be turned off.

-Emacs stores each file being edited in a place called a “buffer”.
-Every time you find a file, Emacs creates a buffer inside.
-You can list all the current buffers with the following command:
+Emacs places each file being edited in a place called a “buffer”.
+Every time it finds a file, Emacs creates a buffer for it internally.
+You can list all current buffers with the following command:

-Enter C - x 1 to leave the buffer list.
+Type C-x 1 to leave the buffer list

-Regardless of how many buffers there are, there can only be one “current” buffer at any time, which is the one you are currently editing.
+No matter how many buffers exist, there can only be one “current” buffer at any time, which is the one you are editing.
 If you want to edit another buffer, you must “switch” to it.
-As mentioned above, using C - x C - f is one way.
-However, there is a simpler way, which is to use C - x b.
-With this command, you must enter the name of the buffer.
+As mentioned before, using C-x C-f is one way.
+But there is an even simpler way, which is to use C-x b.
+With this command, you must type the name of the buffer.

-In most cases, the buffer has the same name as its corresponding file (excluding the directory name), but this is not absolute.
-The buffer list obtained by C - x C - b always shows the buffer names.
+In most cases, a buffer has the same name as its corresponding file (excluding the directory name), but this is not absolute.
+The buffer list obtained with C-x C-b always shows the buffer name.

 A buffer does not necessarily have a corresponding file.
-The buffer that displays the buffer list (called “Buffer List“) is such an example.
-The TUTORIAL.cn buffer initially did not have a corresponding file, but now it does because in the previous section you entered C - x C - s to save it as a file.
+The buffer that displays the buffer list (called the “Buffer List”) is like this.
+This TUTORIAL.cn buffer initially had no corresponding file, but now it does, because in the previous section you typed C-x C-s and saved it as a file.

-The “Messages“ buffer also does not have a corresponding file.
-This buffer stores all the messages that appear at the bottom of Emacs.
+“Messages" buffer also has no corresponding file; this buffer stores the messages that appear at the bottom of Emacs.

-If you make some changes to a file and then switch to another file, this action will not save the previous file for you.
-The changes to the first file still only exist in Emacs, that is, in its corresponding buffer.
-Moreover, the changes to the second file will not affect the first file.
-This is very useful, but it also means that you need a convenient way to save the buffer of the first file.
-Switching back to that buffer and then using C - x C - s to save it is too troublesome.
-You need a simpler method, and Emacs has already prepared one for you:
+If you make some changes to a file and then switch to another file, this action does not save the previous file for you.
+The changes to the first file still exist only in Emacs, that is, in its corresponding buffer.
+Moreover, changes to the second file will not affect the first file.
+This is useful, but it also means you need a convenient way to save the buffer of the first file.
+Switching back to that buffer and then saving it with C-x C-s is too troublesome.
+You need a more convenient method, and Emacs has already prepared it for you:

-C - x s will find all the buffers that have been modified but not saved, and then ask you one by one: Do you want to save them?
+C-x s will find all buffers that have been modified but not yet saved, and then ask you one by one: Do you want to save it?

-The number of Emacs commands is as countless as the stars in the sky.
-It is obviously impossible to map them all to the CONTROL and META key combinations.
-Emacs uses extension (eXtend) commands to solve this problem.
-There are two styles of extension commands:
+Emacs commands are like stars in the sky, too numerous to count.
+It is obviously impossible to map them all to CONTROL and META key combinations.
+Emacs solves this problem with eXtend commands, which come in two styles:

 M-x sort-lines